nirajgiriXD/Calculator/README.md

-# calculator with simple GUI using C#
+# Calculator with simple GUI using C#

-Just a simple calculator that I made using C#